Miaababikir/Miaababikir-Blog/source/_posts/my-first-blog-post.md

 * [Bootstrap](#bootstrap)
 * [Nice Stuff](#nice-stuff)

-> I can't tell where the journey will end, But I know where to start :wink:
+> I can't tell where the journey will end, But I know where to start 😉

 ## HTML
 It's the first thing you should start learning when you start in web development.